jstep21/dnd-notes/dnd.md

 barrier on the door disappears.

   We journey back to Belvedere, Mitch heads to the brothel to free Teddy from his gimp suit.
 Mitch finds Teddy wearing a sheep costume, blood dripping from him and gagged.
-Mitch removes the gag and Teddy's first words are "I've been a baaaaaad boy".
+Mitch removes the gag and Teddy's first words are > I've been a baaaaaad boy <.
 Mitch leads Teddy out of the brothel on a leash, Teddy still acting like a sheep follows on all fours.

   Sean goes to inform Dano of what happened on our journey.
 Dano comments that he is aware of the Dodomekis but is